🎉Grand Opening: May 2026

 When Professional Dental Assessment May Be Needed

-- Swelling or tenderness in the gums, jaw, or face
+• Swelling in the gums, face, or jaw area

-- Sores, lumps, or unusual patches in the mouth that do not heal within two weeks
+• Sores or unusual patches inside the mouth that do not heal within two to three weeks

-If you are ever unsure whether your symptoms warrant an appointment, contacting your dental practice for advice is always a sensible first step.
-Early assessment can often prevent minor concerns from developing into more significant problems.
+If you are unsure whether your symptoms require attention, contacting your dental practice for guidance is always a sensible step.
+A private dental assessment provides the opportunity for a thorough evaluation in a calm, unhurried setting.

 What Happens After Your Dental Exam

-- A summary of your overall oral health status
+• A summary of your current oral health status

-- Identification of any areas that may require treatment, monitoring, or preventive care
+• Identification of any areas that may benefit from treatment or monitoring

-- A personalised oral hygiene plan tailored to your specific needs
+• A personalised oral hygiene plan tailored to your needs

 Prevention and Oral Health Advice